 The webinars are intended for Business Owners, CEO’s, Sales & Marketing VP’s and Commercially minded CTO’s.
 They’re 100% business focused, so they’ll give you ideas on how to drive more retainer based income for your Mobile App Development Business.

 The Kumulos platform started life as a hosting and API management system to help build and manage the server side of the mobile app.
 It’s now evolved into the most comprehensive mobile app management platform for mobile app agencies with Push Notifications, App Store Optimization, App Analytics, Crash Reporting & API Endpoint Monitoring, Document sharing & Collaboration and Content Editing all in one place.
+Why not take a look at who uses Kumulos?

 But that’s not all.
 It comes with a number of unique, turn-key features, custom built to help busy mobile app agencies offer services to their client.
 Services that help keep the dialogue flowing, so they stay close and win regular follow up client work.
 And the best bit, services that the agency charges monthly for, so they get more app projects on monthly retainer, once the app goes live.
-Ask for a demo, or sign up for a 30-day free trial today!

 A while back we got really interested in what makes one mobile app success and other mobile projects flop.
 This got us thinking.
 Sure the idea could be the thing, but we’ve all seen apps ideas that should have been a run away viral success but just didn’t catch on.
 This led us to think that it had to be more than the idea (and the market fit for the idea), there had to be other things, things that the app developer/app owner can do to increase the chances of success.
 So we locked a couple of our smartest developer brains away in our “idea-incubator” and they built Karma.